kylebutts/did2s/README.md

 First, the standard errors on *τ* or *τ*<sup>*k*</sup>’s will be incorrect as the dependent variable is itself an estimate.
 This is referred to the generated regressor problem in econometrics parlance.
-Therefore, Gardner (2021) has developed a GMM estimator that will give asymptotically correct standard errors.
+Therefore, Gardner (2021) has derived asymptotically correct standard errors based on Newey and McFadden (1994).
 Details are left to the paper, but are implemented in the R package

 ### Anticipation